 Google Classroom: Most students are familiar with Google Classroom.
 If your school uses it frequently, it might be the simplest way to collect work.
 Use Forms to gather “exit ticket” data after an eLearning lesson, or have students contribute to a collaborative slides presentation.

 Other platforms obviously exist, too.
-Schoology is a more advanced learning management system, and Clever is a convenient platform to house different digital resources.
+Some schools use Class Dojo because of the convenience with parent communication.
+Schoology and Canva are more advanced learning management systems, and Clever is a convenient platform to house different digital resources.

 STEP 2: IDENTIFY A LEARNING GOAL